brandondombrowsky/myFirstGUI/README.md

   1. ShapDrawing -  GUI constructor, private inner class, and a Main

 B. Running the code and triggering actionListener outputs GUI
-  1. Draw a red, green, or blue circle
+  1. Draw a red, green, or blue circle between 100-400 pixels
-  2. Draw a red, green, or blue square
+  2. Draw a red, green, or blue square betwen 100-400 pixels